jlangch/venice/doc/readme/pdf.md

 #### Memory Pool (dynamic images)

-Dynamically created images can be passed to render as an in-memory resources.
+Dynamically created images can be passed to the renderer as in-memory resources.
-These images are referred then as:
+These images are the referred as:

 ```html
 <img src="memory:/images/chart.png"/>